Have you ever had an FSAVC with Colonial Mutual?

 You could be owed £1,000s in Colonial Mutual FSAVC compensation if you were mis-sold.

-Many customers have been mis-sold their Free Standing Additional Voluntary Contribution "FSAVC" by Colonial Mutual; customers were misguided about their Pension Pot that was running alongside their Occupational Pension Scheme.
-Most consumers were informed by Colonial Mutual that their FSAVC would increase their pension pot when it came to their retirement, unfortunately this was not the case.
+Many customers have been mis-sold their Free Standing Additional Voluntary Contribution "FSAVC" by Colonial Mutual; customers were misinformed about their Pension Pot that was running alongside their Occupational Pension Scheme.
+Most customers were told by Colonial Mutual that their FSAVC would increase their pension pot when it came to their retirement, unfortunately this was not the case.

 If you believe you have been mis-sold your FSAVC from Colonial Mutual start you claim by completing the form opposite.
 We will also claim an "Added Years Bonus".